 Article IV.
 Board of Directors

 a.
-Number: The authorized number of directors shall be eight (8) until changed by amendment of these bylaws.
+Number: The authorized number of directors shall be no fewer than eight and no more than 14 until changed by amendment of these bylaws.

 a.
 President-Elect/President: The President-Elect shall be elected in even numbered years to serve a three (3) year term, the first year as President-Elect, the next two as President.

 b.
-Past-President: If a President was duly elected by the members, the Board shall upon the expiration of his or her three (4) year term, appoint said person to the office of “Past- President” to serve a two (2) year term.
+Past-President: If a President was duly elected by the members, the Board shall upon the expiration of their three (3) year term, appoint said person to the office of Past- President, to serve a two (2) year term.

 c.
-Other Directors: Four (4) directors shall be elected in even-numbered years to serve for a term of two (2) years.
-Four (4) directors shall be elected in odd- numbered years to serve for a term of two (2) years.
+Other Directors: Six (6) directors shall be elected in even-numbered years to serve for a term of two (2) years.
+Six (6) directors shall be elected in odd- numbered years to serve for a term of two (2) years.

 d.
 Term of Office: A director's term of office shall commence July 1 of the year of his or her election.